2015 onwards: Visiting Professor, Centre for Business and Development Studies, Copenhagen Business School, Denmark

 2011 onwards: Editorial Board Member of Journal of Global Entrepreneurship Research

-I have conducted research in a range of countries in Latin America, Africa and the Asia-Pacific region, though focus especially on Colombia and Ghana.
-I have a particular interest in conducting comparative research and longitudinal studies.
+She has conducted research in a range of countries in Latin America, Africa and the Asia-Pacific region, though focus especially on Colombia and Ghana.
+She has a particular interest in conducting comparative research and longitudinal studies.

 Ongoing and recent projects include:

 - ESRC/Colciencias project ‘Paz Alto Cauca’ which is exploring how the Colombian state’s presence is being constructed in three ‘post-conflict’ zones, with the aim of strengthening the capacity of local communities to successfully plan and develop their land in accordance with the Peace Agreement.
-I am PI for the UK team working with PI Irene Velez-Torres in Colombia.
+Katherine is PI for the UK team working with PI Irene Velez-Torres in Colombia.

 - British Academy GCRF project ‘Vulnerability to Extreme Weather Events in Cities’ (VEWEC), which is analysing how flooding and extreme heat impact on key services (water, electricity and health) and livelihoods in the cities of Accra and Tamale, Ghana.
-I am the PI leading teams from the UK and Ghana.
+Katherine is the PI leading teams from the UK and Ghana.

 - EU-FP7 project ‘African rural-city connections’ (RurbanAfrica).
-I led the work package 'City Dynamics', collaborating with researchers in Ghana, Cameroon, Rwanda, Tanzania, Denmark, The Netherlands, France and UK.
+Katherine led the work package 'City Dynamics', collaborating with researchers in Ghana, Cameroon, Rwanda, Tanzania, Denmark, The Netherlands, France and UK.

 - Longitudinal study of housing and households in diverse low-income settlements in the city of Pereira, Colombia, analysing how the ‘self-help’ houses and the families living in them have changed over a 30 year period.

-- DANIDA project ‘Youth and employment: the role of entrepreneurship in African economies’ (YEMP) - on which I was the PI - which investigated young entrepreneurs in Ghana, Uganda and Zambia.
+- DANIDA project ‘Youth and employment: the role of entrepreneurship in African economies’ (YEMP) - on which Katherine was the PI - which investigated young entrepreneurs in Ghana, Uganda and Zambia.